Sandals in the Dust Ministries

 • Some medieval Jewish scholars had suggested that Moses' actual name was the Egyptian translation of "to draw out", and that it was translated into Hebrew, either by the Bible, or by Moses himself later in his lifetime.

-• Some modern scholars had suggested that the daughter of the pharaoh might have derived his name from the Egyptian word moses, which means "son" or "formed of"; for example, "Thutmose" means "son of Thoth", and Rameses means "son of Ra".
+• Some modern scholars had suggested that the daughter of the pharaoh might have derived his name from the Egyptian word moses, which means "son" or "formed of"; for example, "Thutmose" means "son of ", and Rameses means "son of ".

-• In ancient Egyptian language, the word "Mo" meant "water" while the word "Sa" meant "son".
+• In ancient Egyptian language, the word "" meant "water" while the word "" meant "son".
 His complete name "Mosa" would mean "the son of water" as he was found in a basket in water.

-• Amongst the Aramaean and Neo-Hittite populations of the northern Sam'al Yaudi state there is mention of an ancestral culture hero Moschos, linked to the Greek hero Mopsus (whose name means "calf"), who has certain similarities to parts of the Moses story.
+• Amongst the and populations of the northern state there is mention of an ancestral culture hero Moschos, linked to the Greek hero (whose name means "calf"), who has certain similarities to parts of the Moses story.

 sinaimap3.jpg